 Finally, in 1999, the Marines notified former residents that they “might” have drunk poisoned water when they lived at Camp Lejeune.
 Over 135,000 people added their names to an online registry, These names may just be the tip of the iceberg.
 Many observers think that over a million service members and their families may be eligible for compensation.

 Beginning in 2009, victims started filing lawsuits.
 Judges initially dismissed these legal actions on technical grounds.
 So, lawmakers passed the aforementioned legislation to bypass North Carolina’s statute of repose.

 Basically, a statute of repose bars defective product lawsuits after a certain number of years, which in this case is ten years, even if the victims didn’t know they were sick.

 Most likely, all the new lawsuits will be consolidated in a North Carolina federal court, which is where most victims are filing legal actions.
 During these pretrial consolidations, a single judge oversees discovery, which is an information exchange process, rules on pretrial motions, and supervises mediation.

 Defendants like the USMC hate pretrial consolidation.
 They know this arrangement makes it easier for victims to negotiate a huge settlement, which is exactly what the defendant wants to avoid.

 As the claims deadline approaches, settlement negotiations will probably start heating up.
 So, stay tuned to this station for further details.

-If you think you or a loved one was impacted by this situation, contact us and we’ll help you get in touch with the lawyers handling this lawsuit.
+If you think you or a loved one was impacted by this situation, click here to see if you qualify.
+Or book a free lawyer consultation, and we’ll help you get in touch with the lawyers handling this lawsuit.